 A programmable overcurrent function is incorporated within the IC.
-A comparator and ch ke thi function.
-The riverting input of the comparator is connected to he II.
-M pir.
-The voltage a this in sets the maximum output current the converter can produce.
+A comparator and latch make up this function.
+The inverting input of the comparator is connected to the ILIM pin.
+The voltage at this pin sets the maximum output current the converter can produce.
 The ROSC pin provides a convenient and accurate reference voltage from which a resistor divider can create the overcurrent setpoint voltage.
 Although not actually disabled, tying the ILIM pin directly to the ROSC pin sets the limit above useful levels - effectively disabling overcurrent shutdown.
 The comparator noninverting input is the summed current information from the VDRP minus offset voltage.
 The overcurrent latch is set when the current information exceeds the voltage at the ILIM pin.
 The outputs are pulled low, and the soft-start is pulled low.
-The outputs will remain disabled until the V{CC} voltage is removed and re-applied, or the ENABLE input is brought low and then high.
+The outputs will remain disabled until the VCC voltage is removed and re-applied, or the ENABLE input is brought low and then high.